stormearthandlava/stormearthandlava.github.io/blog/_posts/2019-01-05-spell-comparisons.md

 ## Lightning Bolt during Storm Elemental vs baseline haste

-To tackle this question we first need to know how {{ site.data.talent.se }} stacks work differently than haste.
+To tackle this question we first need to know how {{ site.data.spell.se }} stacks work differently than haste.
 Haste reduces the casttime of a spell by division. `new_casttime = base_casttime / ( 1.0 + haste )`
-{{ site.data.talent.se }} stacks on the other hand reduce the casttime directly.
+{{ site.data.spell.se }} stacks on the other hand reduce the casttime directly.

 Type | Value
 --- | ---